phu54321/eudplib/docs/api.rst

 triggers together.
 Triggers in the same scope are eligable for `nextptr auto linking`_.

-.. autofunction:: eudtrg.PushTriggerScope
+.. autofunction:: eudtrglib.PushTriggerScope
-.. autofunction:: eudtrg.PopTriggerScope
+.. autofunction:: eudtrglib.PopTriggerScope